 Protected pension age

 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.Thu May 12 09:39:00 BST 2016 Back to results
+They are based on our understanding of legislation at the date of publication.17 June 2021 Back to results

-The normal minimum pension age allowable under a registered pension scheme is 55.
-Pension benefits can only be taken earlier than the normal minimum pension age where a member meets the ill-health or serious ill-health conditions or has a protected pension age.
+The normal minimum pension age (NMPA) under a registered pension scheme is currently 55.
+Pension benefits can only be taken earlier than the NMPA where a member meets the ill-health or serious ill-health conditions or has a protected pension age.

 The conditions to be met are: